Iranian missiles hit a hospital and wound over 200. Israel threatens Iran's top leader

 Iran rejects calls to surrender or end its nuclear program

-Iran has long maintained its program is for peaceful purposes.
-However, it also enriches uranium up to 60%, a short, technical step away from weapons-grade levels of 90%.
+Iran has long maintained its nuclear program is for peaceful purposes.
+However, in addition to having a nuclear power plant, it also enriches uranium up to 60%, a short, technical step away from weapons-grade levels of 90%.
 Iran is the only non-nuclear-weapon state to enrich at that level.

-Israel is widely believed to have nuclear weapons — making it the only such state in the Middle East — but does not acknowledge having such arms.
+Israel is widely believed to be the only nuclear-armed state the Middle East, but does not acknowledge having such arms.

 Iran's supreme leader on Wednesday rejected U.S. calls for surrender and warned that any American military involvement by the Americans would cause "irreparable damage to them."